-- 1. The Nawn Building will include interior public space as a requirement of development. - 2.
-The Project should provide a new distinct and memorable public realm, with an enhanced sidewalks and walkways, signage and other elements that are complementary to the restored Nawn Factory building. - 3.
-The developer is strongly encouraged to work with the Parcel 8 designated developer to ensure that the conservation restricted area of Parcel 8 and the Nawn Factory parcels have complementary and consistent plans for the use of the open space - 4.
-Because of its proximity to the Roxbury Heritage State Park, the open space plan for the Nawn Building parcels will be subject to review and approvals from the Boston Landmarks Commission and the Massachusetts Historical Commission.

-- 5. The selected proposer must repair and/or replace, as appropriate, any alteration or damage of existing sidewalks, paving, lights and street trees that occurs during construction. - 6.
+- 1. The Building must include interior public space as a requirement of development. - 2.
+The Project should provide a new distinct and memorable public realm, with enhanced sidewalks and walkways, signage and other elements that are complementary to the restored Building. - 3.
+The developer is strongly encouraged to work with the Parcel 8 designated developer to ensure that the conservation restricted area of Parcel 8 and the Property have complementary and consistent plans for the use of the open space. - 4.
+Because of its proximity to the Roxbury Heritage State Park, the open space plan for the Property will be subject to review and approvals from the Boston Landmarks Commission and the Massachusetts Historical Commission. - 5.
+The selected proposer must repair and/or replace, as appropriate, any alteration or damage of existing sidewalks, paving, lights and street trees that occurs during construction. - 6.
 Provide attractive and well maintained plantings throughout the site.
 Use plants appropriate to the region and to all seasons that require little or no irrigation or irrigate with collected stormwater or gray water. - 7.
 All exterior spaces must be well-maintained throughout the life of the project for the benefit of the neighborhood.